soybase/map-markers-to-assembly/README.md

 # map-markers-to-assembly

-This little workflow is driven by the shell script map-markers-to-assembly.sh.
+This little workflow is driven by the shell script map-markers.sh.

 It extracts flanking sequence around a SNP marker from one genome assembly, then searches for the best corresponding sequence in a second assembly, and reports the locations of the SNP marker in the second assembly.
+Additionally, the process reports the reference allele for each variant in the FROM and the TO genomes.

 The following are the main steps: